rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - **container runtime**: a foundamental component that makes teh nodes able to run containers.
 Several container runtime options are supported, which implement the Kubernetes CRI, such as containerd, CRIO, docker, etc.

 ## Additional kubernetes components

 - **Kubernetes dashboard**: one can enable the dashboard to provide simple web based management.
 - **Monitoring and logging**
 - **Storage**: CSI plugins to provide persistent storage to the cluster.
 - **Networking**: CNI plugins to provide advanced networking features.
+- **Virtual Machines**: you can install kubevirt so as to manage VMs within Kubernetes.

+# Kubernetes flavors:

+Apart from the vanilla option, there are several other Kubernetes distributions out there that may be more fit for some cases.
+They come prebuilt with several plugins and tools thus usually are more opinionated.

+- K3s: lighweight version provided from Rancher (acquired from SUSE)
+- K0s: lighweight version
+- Mikrok8s: lighweight version
+- Minikube: lighweight version for learning/dev purposes.
+- Kind: lighweight version for learning/dev purposes.
+- Openshift: enterprise version provided form Redhat (OKD is the OSS upstream)

 # Cheat Sheet